* This is the Professional Version. *

 Nearly 100 Clostridium sp have been identified, but only 25 to 30 commonly cause human or animal disease.

-Diseases caused by clostridia (see Anaerobic Bacteria: Selected Conditions Associated With Clostridial Infections) include
+Diseases caused by clostridia ( Selected Conditions Associated With Clostridial Infections) include

 Hospital-acquired clostridial infection is increasing, particularly in postoperative and immunocompromised patients.
 Severe clostridial sepsis may complicate intestinal perforation and obstruction.